linxihui/GaussianProcess.jl/README.md

 ```julia
 # Install
 Pkg.clone("git://github.com/linxihui/GaussianProcess.jl")

 ```

-Since it dependes on the newest [`GLMNet`](https://github.com/linxihui/GLMNet.jl) in my branch.
-It has not yet been merge the main branch, so one have to clone and build the package as
+Since it dependes on the newest [`GLMNet`](https://github.com/linxihui/GLMNet.jl), which is in my branch and has not been merge to the main branch, one has to clone and build the package as

 ```julia
 Pkg.clone("git://github.com/linxihui/GLMNet.jl")